Extensive Home Recording Studio Equipment List

 Android

-Android devices are not typically used for recording multitrack music because the Android operating system doesn't provide audio timing guarantees and often produces latency - this may change at some point but there's still no solid indication of when it might happen.
+Android devices are not typically used for recording multitrack music.
+The Android operating system doesn’t meet industry standards.
+It doesn’t provide audio timing guarantees and has latency issues.
+This may change at some point but there’s still no solid indication of when it might happen.

 DAW Controllers

-These are usually pieces of hardware that you can use to control your DAW, but in some cases they can be DAW Controller or Remote Control apps running on tablets including the iPad.
+These are usually pieces of hardware that you can use to control your DAW.
+In some cases, they can be DAW Controller or Remote Control apps running on tablets including the iPad.

-Although these are not necessary because you can do everything you need to in your DAW with a computer keyboard and mouse, they help make your workflow more efficient.
+Although these are not necessary because you can do everything you need to in your DAW with a computer keyboard and mouse.
+Nonetheless, they help make your workflow more efficient.

 Digital Multitrack Recorder

 These are essentially a computer and a mixing desk with AD/DA converters integrated into a single piece of hardware.
-Although these aren't as flexible as using a computer because you can't change your main DAW software, they are extremely reliable and you don't get the problems you sometimes do with trying to get all your software and hardware to work together on a computer based system.
+Although these aren’t as flexible as using a computer because you can’t change your main DAW software, they are reliable and convenient.

-Although they can be more intuitive to use than many computer based systems, they have become less popular over the last few years prompting manufacturers to add features such as making them work as audio interfaces,samplers and DAW controllers, which in turn has made them much more attractive to budget conscious musicians and producers.
+Although they can be more intuitive to use than many computer based systems, they have become less popular over the last few years.
+This prompted manufacturers to add features such as making them work as audio interfaces, samplers, and DAW controllers.
+This has made them much more attractive to budget-conscious musicians and producers.
 Take a look at our guide to The Best Multitrack Recorders.

 Studio Monitors